 PFAS Drinking Water Well Sampling

 The former NWIRP Calverton is located in east-central Suffolk County, Long Island, New York, approximately 50 miles east of New York City (Figure 1).
 NWIRP Calverton was constructed in the early 1950s and closed in February 1996.
 The facility was leased and operated by Northrop Grumman Corporation as a Government-owned/Contractor operated facility.
 Historical activities conducted at NWIRP Calverton primarily consisted of final assembly and flight acceptance testing of military aircraft.
 The majority of the land within the developed section of NWIRP Calverton was transferred to the Town of Riverhead for economic redevelopment in September 1998, including most of the fenced area.
-The majority of the runway buffer areas were transferred to New York State Department of Environmental Conservation (NYSDEC) for conservation and public recreation, and one additional parcel of buffer land was designated for transfer to the Veterans Administration that manages the adjacent Calverton National Cemetery.
+The majority of the runway buffer areas were transferred to NYSDEC for conservation and public recreation, and one additional parcel of buffer land was designated for transfer to the Veterans Administration that manages the adjacent Calverton National Cemetery.

 Areas for PFAS Drinking Water Well Sampling

-The Navy is requesting permission to sample drinking water obtained from private wells within designated areas near the former NWIRP Calverton, New York.
+The Navy requested permission to sample drinking water obtained from private wells within designated areas near the former NWIRP Calverton, New York.
 The Navy has developed a protective policy to address past releases of per- and poly-fluoroalkyl substances, commonly known as PFAS.
 These substances may be present in the soil and/or groundwater at Navy sites as a result of historical firefighting activities using aqueous film forming foam (AFFF), including response to crashes, equipment testing, and training.
 If PFAS are in the groundwater, there is the potential for these substances also to be present in private drinking water wells in the designated areas (outlined on Figure 2) because of their proximity to former NWIRP Calverton and groundwater flow direction.
 Available records indicate that the majority of drinking water in the designated area is supplied by the Riverhead Water District, which has already been tested for PFAS.
-Perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) were not detected in these samples; therefore, sampling of properties receiving water supplied by the Riverhead Water District is not necessary.
+PFOS and PFOA were not detected in these samples; therefore, sampling of properties receiving water supplied by the Riverhead Water District is not necessary.

 Per-and Polyfluoroalkyl Substances